Buckle up, America: The Fed plans to sharply boost unemployment

 Hurt so good?

 Here's the idea behind why boosting the nation's unemployment could cool inflation.
 With an additional million or two people out of work, the newly unemployed and their families would sharply cut back on spending, while for most people who are still working, wage growth would flatline.
 When companies assume their labor costs are unlikely to rise, the theory goes, they will stop hiking prices.
-That, in turn, slows the growth in prices.
+That, in turn, slows inflation.

 "I do anticipate that accomplishing price stability will require slower employment growth and a somewhat higher unemployment rate," Susan Collins, president of the Federal Reserve Bank of Boston, said Monday in a speech.
 "And I take very seriously that unemployment is painful, and that its costs have been disproportionately concentrated among groups that have traditionally been marginalized."